Minding the gap: GW190521 as a straddling binary

-An alternative approach is to take a theoretically-motivated prior rather than a population prior determined by previous observations.
-Here, we take the width of the mass gap as fixed by theory, while allowing the placement of the upper and lower edges of the gap to be determined by the data.
-The width of the gap may face fewer theoretical uncertainties than the precise location of the edges of the gap; \citet{2020arXiv200606678F} predict a width of $83^{+5}_{-8} \ \msun$.
-We re-analyze GW190521 assuming that neither BH sits in the mass gap, with a mass gap of $>75\,\msun$ as our prior.
-In particular, as discussed above, there is more likelihood support for $m_1$ being above the mass gap rather than below (by a factor of $\gtrsim \result{20}$), and similarly there is significantly more support for $m_2$ being below the mass gap rather than above (by a factor of $\gtrsim \result{2 \times 10^5}$).
-Enforcing $m_1-m_2>75\,\msun$ while using a uniform prior on the values of the individual masses, we find $m_1>\result{116\,\msun}$ (90\% posterior probability) and $m_2<\result{41\,\msun}$ (90\% probability); the updated $m_1$ and $m_2$ posteriors are shown in Fig.~\ref{fig:pm1_75}.
-We also note that, as was the case in Fig.~\ref{fig:m1m2joint}, the values of $m_1$ and $m_2$ are correlated.
-High values of $m_1$, which push the BH up and out of the mass gap, are accompanied by lower values of $m_2$ which cause it to drop out of the mass gap.
+An alternative approach is to take a theoretically-motivated prior rather than a prior determined by previous observations.
+The width of the gap may face fewer theoretical uncertainties than its edges; \citet{2020arXiv200606678F} predict a width of $83^{+5}_{-8} \ \msun$.
+Because there is significantly more likelihood support for $m_1$ to be above $\sim100\,\msun$ than below $75\,\msun$, and the opposite holds for $m_2$, a gap width of $>75\,\msun$ naturally forces $m_1$ to be above the gap and $m_2$ to be below it.
+We therefore consider a uniform prior on $m_1$ and $m_2$ with $m_1-m_2>75\,\msun$, finding $m_1>\result{116\,\msun}$ (90\% posterior probability) and $m_2<\result{41\,\msun}$ (90\% probability).
+Assuming a theoretical prior on the gap width leads us to infer $m_1$ and $m_2$ values that are consistent with predictions for the gap edges.
+As was the case in Fig.~\ref{fig:m1m2joint}, high values of $m_1$, which push the BH up and out of the mass gap, are accompanied by lower values of $m_2$, which cause it to drop out of the mass gap.